chboishabba/dashitest/trading/README.md

 - Use fixed quantile bins (q05..q95) with under/overflow bins and suppress bins with < 30 samples
 - If no signed `plane_rate` is logged, use `delta_plane` as the signed proxy and `plane_abs = abs(delta_plane)`
 - If quantile edges collapse (identical values), fall back to linear bins over finite min/max

+`run_trader.py` emits geometry plots by default into `logs/geometry/` with a UTC timestamp and source label in the filename.
+The simplex (triangle) plot is enabled by default;
+use `--no-geometry-simplex` to skip it, `--no-geometry-overlay` to skip overlays, or `--no-geometry-plots` to disable all geometry plots.